Beyond Pinball Loss: Quantile Methods for Calibrated Uncertainty Quantification: Experiments

 \section{Experiments}

-We demonstrate our proposed method's performance on the standard 8 UCI datasets (\cite{asuncion2007uci}), and on a real-world problem in nuclear fusion.
-To assess the predictions, we use all metrics from Section~\ref{sec:metrics} that can be estimated with a finite test dataset: 1) average calibration vs sharpness, 2) adversarial group calibration, 3) interval calibration, 4) check score, and 5) interval score.
+We demonstrate the performances of our proposed methods on the standard 8 UCI datasets \cite{asuncion2007uci}, and on a real-world problem in nuclear fusion.
+To assess the predictions, we use all metrics from Section~\ref{sec:metrics} that can be estimated with a finite test dataset: 1) average calibration vs sharpness, 2) adversarial group calibration, 3) centered interval calibration, 4) check score, and 5) interval score.
+The results for the first two of these metrics are displayed in the main body of the paper, and the results for the other three metrics are shown in Appendix~\ref{app:all_experiments} due to space restrictions.
+We describe how each of these evaluation metrics are calculated in Appendix~\ref{app:measuring_metrics}.

-To measure the calibration metrics (average, interval, adversarial group), we scaled the expected probabilities from $0.01$ to $0.99$ in $0.01$ increments and estimated ECE (\ref{eq:ece}) according to this finite discretization.
-For interval calibration, for each expected probability $p$, we predict centered $p$ PIs, and calculate $\hat{p}^{\text{obs}}_{avg}$ as the proportion of test points falling within the PI.
-Appendix~\ref{app:data_exp_details} details how we estimated adversarial group calibration.
-Sharpness was measured as the mean width of the $95\%$ centered PI (i.e. between $p=0.025$ and $0.975$).
-The proper scoring rules (check, interval) were measured as the average of the score on the test set.

-We provide a comparison against current state-of-the-art UQ methods for which computing the above metrics is tractable.
-SQR (\cite{tagasovska2019single}) is an NN model that optimizes the pinball loss for a batch of random quantile levels $p\sim U(0,1)$.
-Individual calibration (\cite{zhao2020individual}) is a randomized extension of probabilistic neural networks (\cite{lakshminarayanan2017simple, nix1994estimating}) that optimizes a combination of the standard Gaussian NLL and a loss that induces individual calibration.

-While more quantile and PI based UQ methods exist, they are mostly designed to output a single quantile level or interval coverage level, which makes measuring calibration extremely expensive (training up to 100 models separately).
-For these methods, we provide a comparison on a simplified task of predicting $95\%$ PI in Appendix~\ref{app:coverage_95}.
-Lastly, one method that can additionally be considered is the recalibration algorithm by \cite{kuleshov2018accurate}.
-This algorithm is not a standalone UQ method, but a refinement step that can be applied on top of other methods.
-We find that applying this recalibration may improve the average calibration of a prediction, but does so at a significant cost in sharpness, hence is not a robust remedy.
+We provide comparisons against current state-of-the-art UQ methods for which computing the above metrics is tractable. \textit{SQR} \cite{tagasovska2019single} is an NN model that optimizes the pinball loss for a batch of random quantile levels $p\sim \text{Unif}(0, 1)$. \textit{mPAIC} \cite{zhao2020individual} is an extension of probabilistic neural networks \cite{lakshminarayanan2017simple, nix1994estimating} that optimizes a combination of the standard Gaussian NLL and a loss that induces individual calibration.
+While additional quantile and PI based UQ methods exist, they are mostly designed to output a single quantile level or interval coverage level, which makes measuring calibration extremely expensive (training up to 100 models separately).
+For these methods, we provide a comparison on a simplified task of predicting the $95\%$ PI in Appendix~\ref{app:coverage_95}.
+Lastly, we could also consider the recalibration algorithm of \citet{kuleshov2018accurate}, which is not a standalone UQ method, but a post-hoc refinement step that can be applied on top of other methods.
 We discuss recalibration results in Appendix~\ref{app:recal}.
+All results report the mean and error across 5 trials.
+Error bars and shaded bands in plots indicate $\pm 1$ standard error.